garylirocks/quickrefs/kubernetes.markdown

   kubectl get service contoso-website
   ```

-- **NodePort** exposes the service externally, assigns each node a static port that responds to that service.
-When accessed through `nodeIp:port`, the node automatically redirects the request to an internal service of the `ClusterIP` type
+- **NodePort**, works on top of ClusterIP, exposes the service externally, assigns each node a static port for the service.
+When accessed through `nodeIp:port`, the node automatically redirects the request to the internal service of the `ClusterIP` type
   ![nodeport](images/kubernetes_service-nodeport.png)
   - Port on the node need to be in range 30000 - 32767
   - Traffic goes from Node:port -> service:port -> pod:port